 Do not continue to use ABSTRAL if you no longer feel breakthrough cancer pain.

-Immediately telephone your doctor, or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Emergency at the nearest hospital if you think you or anyone else may have taken too much ABSTRAL.
+Immediately telephone your doctor, or the Poisons Information Centre on 13 11 26 (Australia) or 0800 764 766 (New Zealand) for advice, or go to Accident and Emergency at the nearest hospital if you think you or anyone else may have taken too much ABSTRAL.
 Do this even if there are no signs of discomfort or poisoning.